tanyjnaaman/cs3219-task-d-pub-sub/README.md

 <summary><b>Producers</b></summary>
 <br>

 The whole point of Kafka is to support n-m mappings of producers to consumers in a publisher-subscriber model, with scalability and fault tolerance.
-Producers produce messages - if no key is provided in the messages, the message will be allocated to a given partition in a default way.
+Producers produce messages - a partitioner maps each message to a topic partition, and the producer sends a produce request to the leader of that partition.
+If no key is provided in the messages, the message will be allocated to a given partition in a default way.
 But if a key is provided, a hash will be generated, which determines to which partition it goes.

 When we are working with the concept of messages, there’s something called Acknowledgment (ack).
 The ack is basically a confirmation that the message was delivered.
 In Kafka, we can configure this ack when producing the messages.
 There are three different levels of configuration for that: